AlexRiina/inat-anki/README.md

 ## Generating notes

+_Before running this script, back up your Anki database and read it and understand what this script does.
+This script does not come with any warranty._

 1. Launch Anki with Anki-Connect running
 1. Find either a `/taxa` or `/observation` page like to download
 1. Run script to automatically create model and notes